Saint Patrick: Seventh-century hagiographies

+Both Muirchú and Tírechán say that Patrick contended with Lóegaire mac Néill, the king of Tara.
+Muirchú includes a famous story that Patrick lit a Paschal (Easter) fire on the Hill of Slane, in defiance of the king.
+The story says that the fire could not be doused by anyone but Patrick.

 Other presumed early materials include the Irish annals, which contain records from the Chronicle of Ireland.
 These sources have conflated Palladius and Patrick.
 Another early document is the so-called First Synod of Saint Patrick.
 This is a seventh-century document, once, but no longer, taken as to contain a fifth-century original text.
 It apparently collects the results of several early synods, and represents an era when pagans were still a major force in Ireland.
 The introduction attributes it to Patrick, Auxilius, and Iserninus, a claim which "cannot be taken at face value."